Ranjith (actor): Acting career

+In 2024, he participated in the reality television series Bigg Boss 8 as a contestant.
+He was later evicted from the show on day 77 at 13th place.

 Political career

 Ranjith was a member and spokesperson of the All India Anna Dravida Munnetra Kazhagam for many years.
 After the death of AIADMK supremo Jayalalithaa in December 2016, Ranjith started to support O. Panneerselvam's faction of AIADMK.
 In July 2018, Ranjith left the AIADMK and joined the Pattali Makkal Katchi as the new deputy leader of the party.
 On 26 February 2019, Ranjith, the vice president of PMK, quit the party citing that he could not digest S. Ramadoss and Anbumani Ramadoss' change of stance in supporting the AIADMK in the 2019 Indian general election.
-The next day, Ranjith met Amma Makkal Munnetra Kazhagam's generel secretary T. T. V. Dhinakaran and joined the party officially.
+The next day, Ranjith met Amma Makkal Munnetra Kazhagam's general secretary T. T. V. Dhinakaran and joined the party officially.

+Controversies

+In August 2024, Ranjith sparked controversy while speaking to media, saying that caste-based honor killing was not violence; rather, it was a parent's way of showing their care towards their children.
+He later retracted his statement, saying that he "oppose[s] all forms of killing".